vmware-tanzu/tanzu-dev-portal/content/team/dan-vega/index.md

 youtube: "danvega"
 ---

 Dan is a Husband, Father of 2 daughters (#GirlDad), and a Spring Developer Advocate.
 He has been building applications for the web for over twenty years and his superpower is problem-solving.
 Dan's passion is mentoring other developers by taking what he has learned and teaching it to anyone willing to listen.
-When Dan is writing code or teaching he enjoys spending time with his family, lifting weights, running, or reading a good book.
+When Dan is not writing code or teaching he enjoys spending time with his family, lifting weights, running, or reading a good book.

 <!--more-->